10 min read

 3. Flexible work opportunities

 Baking offers diverse employment options.
-You can work part-time, start a home baking business or pursue full-time roles in restaurants, bakeries or hotels.
-Many Bakers set their own schedules or operate small businesses, allowing for flexibility in managing work-life balance.
+You can work part-time, start a home baking business or pursue full-time roles in restaurants or bakeries.

 Disadvantages of Being a Baker